 Note: The snapshot reverted to will affect the virtual hard drives that are connected to your VM, as the entire state of the virtual hard drive will be reverted as well.
 This means also that all files that have been created since the snapshot and all other file changes will be lost.
 In order to prevent such data loss while still making use of the snapshot feature, it is possible to add a second hard drive in "write-through" mode using the VBoxManage interface and use it to store your data.
 As write-through hard drives are not included in snapshots, they remain unaltered when a machine is reverted.
-See chapter 5, Virtual storage, page 70 for details.
+See chapter 5.3, Configuring image write operations, page 77 for details.